jarty13/Anlysis-of-311-calls-NYC-/README.md

 # Project
-* Analyzed 311 calls from the last two years to see if there were any seasonality to make staffing recommendations for dispatchers and agency workers
+* Analyzed 311 calls from the June 2016- June 2018  to make staffing recommendations for dispatchers and agency workers

 # Database set up and exploration
 * Used NYC open data library to pull 311 calls for the last two years: